TheXXOs/abcmusic/README.md

-# abc2midi
+# abcmusic
-A python module for converting .abc files to .midi
+A python module for doing stuff with .abc files